The BOBOVR Z4 VR headset offers an all-in-one budget virtual reality solution

 Overall, there is enough optical adjustment to suit most needs and adjusting the headset is very simple so kudos to BOBOVR on this front.

 Once the headset is on, with a 4.7″+ phone you will get complete optical coverage.
-This is to say that there won’t be any black bars to the left and right of your vision which you’ll often find on headsets that are made to fit a larger ranges of screen sizes.
+This is to say that there won’t be any black bars to the left and right of your vision which you’ll often find on headsets that are made to fit a larger range of screen sizes.

 I wasn’t expecting much from the headphones inside the Z4 but I pleasantly surprised.
 The built-in on ear headphones sound great producing a decent amount of bass with clear mids to highs.
 They aren’t going to blow your socks off but they are more than capable for both gaming and movie watching.

 A nice feature is that the Z4 includes a music control button on the underneath of the VR headset.
-This control works the same way that hands-free headphones do allowing you to pause, play, volume up & down which is really useful.
+This control works the same way that hands-free headphones do by allowing you to pause, play, volume up & down which is really useful.

 Design & Comfort